kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 The variables to set are dependent on if the setup is to have combined or separated Redis queues depending on the target Reference Architecture.
 The only difference is that the prefix of the variables change depending on what Redis instances you're provisioning - `redis_*`, `redis_cache_*` and `redis_persistent_*` respectively.
 All the variables are the same for each instance type and are described once below:

 - `redis_password` - The password for the instance. **Required**.
+  - Becomes `redis_cache_password` and `redis_persistent_password` when setting up separate stores.
+  - **GCP only** - Password for the Redis instances should be copied from the Google Cloud console following [Getting the AUTH string](https://cloud.google.com/memorystore/docs/redis/managing-auth#getting_the_auth_string) guidance.
 - `redis_host` - The hostname of the Redis instance.
 Provided in Terraform outputs if provisioned earlier. **Required**.
   - Becomes `redis_cache_host` or `redis_persistent_host` when setting up separate stores.
+  - **GCP only** - With this service this will typically be an internal IP.
+This can be retrieved directly via the GCP console.
 - `redis_port` - The port of the Redis instance.
-Should only be changed if required.
-Optional, default is `6379`.
+Default is `6379`
   - Becomes `redis_cache_port` or `redis_persistent_port` when setting up separate stores.
 Will default to `redis_port` if not specified.
+  - **GCP only** - Note that while typically the port on this service is `6379`, it may differ at times.
+This can be checked directly via the GCP console.
+  - **AWS only** - No changes are needed.
+Optional parameter.
+Should only be changed when custom port was specified during provisioning.
+  - **GCP only** - Provided in Terraform outputs if provisioned earlier.
 - `redis_external_ssl` - Sets GitLab to use SSL connections to the Redis store.
-Redis stores provisioned by the Toolkit will always use SSL.
-Should only be changed when using a custom Redis store that doesn't have SSL configured.
-Optional, default is `true`.
+  - **AWS only** - Default is `true`.
+Should only be changed when Redis store doesn't have SSL configured.
+ElastiCache stores provisioned by the Toolkit will always use SSL.
+  - **GCP only** - Default is `false`.
+Should only be changed when Memorystore have SSL configured.
+    - If TLS encryption was enabled via `memorystore_redis*_transit_encryption_mode`, follow guidance on [how to configure internal SSL](environment_advanced_ssl.md#configuring-internal-ssl-via-custom-files-secrets-and-custom-config) for Redis.
+      - :information_source:&nbsp; Note that the service will generate its own CA certificate and [you will need to download it from GCP directly](https://cloud.google.com/memorystore/docs/redis/enabling-in-transit-encryption#downloading_the_certificate_authority).

 Once set, Ansible can then be run as normal.
 During the run it will configure the various GitLab components to use the database as well as any additional tasks such as setting up a separate database in the same instance for Praefect.